WELCOME TO TIPS AND OTHER STUFF FOR MOTORCYCLING AND LIFE

 8. Invest in good protective riding gear - You get off the bike with what you get on with.
 Sliding down the asphalt in a pair of blue jeans is somewhat less than pleasant - BTDTGTS!
 And since you only have one head, I highly recommend that you wear a helmet.
 Good heads are hard replace and easy to break when you crash.
 If you don't believe me, sit on your kitchen table and fall off on your head.
 If you survive that, then imagine doing the same thing at 60 MPH!

 9. Carry emergency identification in multiple places.
 This will make it much easier for an EMT to help you, especially if you happen to be unconscious.
 It also can provide what medications you are taking, what allergies you have, and give the rescuers an emergency name and number to call.
 I personally like the ICEDevice, a simple, inexpensive solution for this.
-I now also carry the SPOT Satellite Messenger with me which sends my current location via satellite to a web page.
-It also has an SOS button in case of an accident or incident and other neat features.
-More than one motorcyclist has come to an unpleasant end when they ran off the road unnoticed and unseen and laid there for days in agony because people could not find them.
+I used to carry the SPOT Satellite Messenger with me which sends my current location via satellite to a web page but their pricing 'plan' kept creeping up and I got tired of their business practices.

 10. There is a wire that runs from the ego to the throttle hand.
 If you will cut it before you get in the saddle, there is a good chance you will not end up on the ground.